macharlebois/NoiseCompressor/README.md

 However, the __skeletonization__ step is integrated into the __parameterization__ and __compression__ steps, so it is not presented as a distinct running script in the following.

+> [!TIP]
+> We have listed [common bugs and issues](#common-bugs-and-issues) that may arise during installation or
+> execution of the program.
+Please report any problems you have encountered while running the code.

 ### ✨ Try the demo!
 Please refer to the demo files to help you get started quickly.
 Since both demo scripts ([`demo_step1_OPTIMIZER.py`](demo_step1_OPTIMIZER.py) and [`demo_step2_COMPRESSOR.py`](demo_step2_COMPRESSOR.py))